maolro/raldamain/en/rules/main rules/venenos_enfermedades.md

    1. **Overloaded:** Creature reduces its INT by 1.
    2. **Brain damage:** Creature reduces its INT by 1.
 It cannot use intelligence-related talents and loses one rank of an INT-related attribute.
    3. **Animalistic:** The creature reduces its INT by 1.
-It will not be able to cast spells or use Knowledge attributes.
-Act
+It will be incapable of casting spells or using talents that depend on Intelligence.
    4. **Coma**: The creature is unconscious, lost in its dreams.
-It cannot be awakened until it recovers one step from its sickness.
-Its STR and DEX are reduced to 0.
+It cannot be awakened until it recovers one step from its sickness and it will automatically fail all STR and DEX checks.
    5. **Death:** The creature dies of poison.

    ### Wisdom poison

    1. **Absorbed:** The creature reduces its WIS by 1.
    2. **Mind fatigue:** The creature reduces its WIS by 1.
-It loses the ability to maintain concentration and cannot use wisdom-related talents.
+It loses the ability to maintain concentration and cannot use wisdom-related abilities.
-   3. **Confused:** The creature reduces its WIS by 1 and becomes Confused.
+   3. **Confused:** The creature reduces its WIS by 1 and becomes confused.
    4. **Coma**: The creature is unconscious, lost in its dreams.
-It cannot be awakened until it recovers one step from its sickness.
-Its FUE and DES are reduced to 0.
+It cannot be awakened until it recovers one step from its sickness and it will automatically fail all STR and DEX checks.
    5. **Death:** The creature dies of poison.

    ### Charisma poison

    1. **Relaxed:** The creature reduces its CHA by 1.
 It cannot use skills related to Rage or follow battle tactics
    2. **Docile:** The creature reduces its CHA by 1.
-It cannot use charisma related talents and loses one rank of a CAR related attribute (Presence or Influence).
+It cannot use charisma related talents and loses one rank of a CHA related skill (Presence or Influence).
    3. **Compliant:** The creature reduces its CHA by 1 and loses all willpower.
-He cannot roll defense against Presence and Influence abilities and obeys orders he receives without protest.
+It becomes incapable of defending itself against mind and morale effects.
    4. **Catatonic**: The creature cannot perform actions or reactions.
-Its strength is reduced to 0.
+It will automatically fail all DEX and STR checks.
-   5. **Death:** The creature dies poisoned.
+   5. **Death:** The creature dies of poison.